 Zucchini Bars with Brown Butter Frosting is deliciously moist and absolutely heavenly.
 This is one of the best ways to use up those extra summer zucchini.

-These bars were so moist and perfect.
+These zucchini bars were so moist and perfect.
 Packed with two whole cups of zucchini.
-The best part of these bars was watching my picky eater who hates all foods devour them.
+The best part of these dessert bars was watching my picky eater who hates all foods devour them.
 It just puts a smile on my face to sneak veggies into recipes.
 These were hands-down THE best zucchini bars that I have had.
 But let me tell you about my very favorite part.
 The browned butter frosting.
-This recipe was originally inspired by these banana bread bars.
+This zucchini bars recipe was originally inspired by these banana bread bars.
 Mostly for the browned butter frosting.
-It literally will change your life.
 Browning the butter is just one extra step that takes boring old frosting to mind-blowing.
 It gives it a nutty flavor and complements the bars perfectly.
-Our family loved these!
-You guys will too!

 Ingredients For Brown Butter Zucchini Bar